-During discovery, plaintiff failed to make a timely designation of expert witnesses.
-Instead, after respondents served their designations of expert witnesses, she served a "supplemental" designation naming hers.
+During discovery, appellant failed to make a timely designation of expert witnesses.
+Instead, after respondents served their designations of expert witnesses, appellant served a "supplemental" designation naming hers.
 The trial court granted Berrington's motion to strike appellant's supplemental designation.
-Its minute order explained, "Plaintiff unreasonably failed to designate her experts pursuant to Code of Civil Procedure § 2034.260.
-Having failed to comply with this section, she is not entitled to supplement pursuant to Code of Civil Procedure § 2034.280.
-Even if she were entitled to supplement, her designation is not a true supplement but rather what appears to be a calculated attempt to put defendant at a disadvantage as to designation of experts.
+Its minute order explained, "[Appellant] unreasonably failed to designate her experts pursuant to [Code of Civil Procedure] § 2034.260.
+Having failed to comply with this section, she is not entitled to supplement pursuant to [Code of Civil Procedure] § 2034.280.
+Even if she were entitled to supplement, her designation is not a true supplement but rather what appears to be a calculated attempt to put [respondent] at a disadvantage as to designation of experts.
 (See Fairfax v.
 Lords (2006) 138 Cal.App.4th 1019, 1026.)"
-On appeal, plaintiff did not challenge this order and as explained, this order precluded her from testifying as an expert as to the derivation of the subject hay bale.
+Appellant does not challenge this order on appeal and as we shall explain, this order precluded her from testifying as an expert as to the derivation of the subject hay bale.